-The Scholars program is designed to build community and improve retention rates for students with marginalized gender identities in college debate.
-The Scholars program began in 2012.
-Every year it is a little bit different, depending on the interests and needs of students and instructors.
+The Scholar program is a five day, four night tuition-free camp and retreat for college debate students.
+The Scholars program is dynamic, and changes every year based on the interests of the staff and the needs of the students.
 Our goal is for students to leave feeling a deep sense of connection and trust with each other and the staff.
 We hope that these bonds will persist throughout students’ debate and professional careers.

 What’s it like?